ozra/mmap-io/README.md

 # News and Updates

-### 2019-07-09/C: version 1.1.4
+### 2019-07-09/B: version 1.1.3, ..., 1.1.6
+- rewritten the C++-code to catch up with V8/Nan breaking changes for node.js 12.*, which also removes all warnings in earlier versions.
+- refactored in to wrapper functions for extracting values, so should new breaking changes come in later versions, it will be quicker to adjust.
 - major "package.json"-fuckups.
 Unless running build manually, the js-files where never packaged, nor built.
 Now whitelisted in package.json.

-### 2019-07-09/B: version 1.1.3
-- rewritten the C++-code to catch up with V8/Nan breaking changes for node.js 12.*, which also removes all warnings in earlier versions.
-- refactored in to wrapper functions for extracting values, so should new breaking changes come in later versions, it will be quicker to adjust.
+- major fuckup 2: when they finally where packaged, they we're killed off when the C++ module was rebuilt on installment.
+So.
+Finally: js-files are now built to "dist", and the binary into "build".
+This way the TypeScript and LiveScript aren't required for end user

 ### 2019-07-09/A: version 1.1.1
 - when replacing GNU Make, for some reason I used `yarn` in "package.json" — which may have failed builds for those not having it installed (and then not building "es-release"), and completely missing the point of getting rid of Make